HomeNissanNissan GT-R

 2014 Nissan GT-R Pricing

-The Kelley Blue Book Fair Purchase Price for any individual used vehicle can vary greatly according to mileage, condition, location, and other factors.
-The prices here reflect what buyers are currently paying for used 2014 Nissan GT-R models in typical condition when purchasing from a dealership.
-These prices are updated weekly.
+The Kelley Blue Book Fair Purchase Price for any individual used vehicle can vary greatly according to mileage, condition, location, and other factors, but here's a general idea of what buyers are currently paying for used 2014 Nissan GT-R models when purchasing from a dealership.

 Driving the Nissan GT-R